davecranwell/e-Activist-social-proof-plugins/README.md

 3 plugins currently exist

 #### [Recent supporter list](#recent-supporter-list-1)
 A dynamic list of the supporters who have recently used any given campaigning form or forms.
+All data fields captured from a supporter are returned (unlike RollCall).

 (Uses EN's EaDataCapture service.)